D2KLab/sparql-transformer/README.md

 }
 ```

-The syntax mostly composed by two parts.
+The syntax is composed by two main parts.

 ### The prototype